How Immigrants Can Create Their First Budget in the United States (Step-by-Step)

 This process, repeated month after month, builds the financial awareness and discipline that every major financial goal depends on.

-In our next guide, we will focus specifically on saving — how to build an emergency fund, why saving matters for immigrants in particular, and the practical strategies that make saving possible even on a tight budget.
+In our next guide, we focus specifically on saving — how to build an emergency fund, why saving matters particularly for us as immigrants, and the practical strategies that make saving possible even on a tight budget.